Search the website

-Join us today at 2.30pm for Tai Chi in Shefford Community Hall.
+Join us for Tai Chi at 2.30 today in Shefford Community Hall.
 There's no need to book, just turn up wearing flat soled shoes and loose, comfortable clothing.

 - "My reason for choosing Tai Chi was that I needed to reduce the tension my body would store as a result of normal daily activities and I felt that Tai Chi would be the answer.
 I needed to persevere in the early months as it was quite a difficult concept to relax and let go of tension by moving with tiny adjustments to my posture.
 Now it is almost second nature to check and recheck my posture in order to relax and ease the tension.

 Looking back to the early months of Tai Chi I learnt how to listen to my body as it told me the discomforts that I had to release and work to ease.
 When I started I had a knee injury and a lower back niggle which was frequently needing adjustment by a practitioner.
 My knee is no longer an issue and my back is kept comfortable by small and regular positional checks throughout Tai Chi sessions and exercises and in daily living" - Sheila Biscoe